open-webrtc-toolkit/owt-client-native/talk/owt/docs/cpp/cpp.md

 can invoke its methods to notify `PeerClient` during your customized signaling channel implementation when a new message is coming or connection is lost.
 # 7 Video codecs {#section7}
-For the decoder, if hardware acceleration is not enabled, only VP8/VP9/H264 is supported.
+For the decoder, if hardware acceleration is not enabled, only VP8/VP9 is supported.
 If hardware acceleration is enabled, VP8, VP9, H.264 and HEVC are supported, but it will fallback to VP8 software decoder if GPU does not supports VP8 hardware decoding.
 Most of the 5th/6th/7th/8th Generation Intel<sup>®</sup> Core(TM) Processor platforms support VP8 hardware decoding, refer to their specific documentation for details.
 Starting from 6th Generation Intel<sup>®</sup> Core(TM) Processor platforms, hardware encoding and decoding of HEVC is supported.
-Hardware acceleration for decoding of VP8/H.264/HEVC, and encoding of H.264/HEVC, is enabled via {@link owt.base.GlobalConfiguration GlobalConfiguration} API, by providing valid rendering target to the SetCodecHardwareAccelerationEnabled API before creating conferenceclient or peerclient.
+You can turn off video encoding/decoding hardware acceleration via {@link owt.base.GlobalConfiguration GlobalConfiguration} API, by passing "false" to SetVideoHardwareAccelerationEnabled API before creating conferenceclient or peerclient.
 # 8 Publish streams with customized frames {#section8}
 Customized video frames can be I420 frame from yuv file, or encoded H.264/VP8/VP9/HEVC frames.
 For raw YUV frame input, the customized video frame provider needs to implement its own frame generator extending from